anywhichway/cxproduct/README.md

  - For a 5x5 matrix `CXProduct` is consistently more than 20% faster than its nearest competitor `fast-cartesion`
  - For a 6x6 matrix `CXProduct` is more that 20% faster than both generator approaches, `@anywhichway/cartesain-product` and `big-cartesian`.
 The `@anywhichway/cartesain-product` The `naive` and `fast-cartesiona` both timeout.
  - For a 7x7 matrix `CXProduct` is the sole approach that does not timeout when iterating over all combinations.
- - For time to access a combination at a random location in all possible combinations, `CXProduct` is orders of magnitude of times faster than other solutions at scale.
+ - For time to access a combination at a random location in all possible combinations, `CXProduct` is orders of magnitude faster than other solutions at scale.

+Matrix sizes:

+- 3x3 27
+- 5x5 3,125
+- 6x6 46,656
+- 7x7 823,543

 The naive and generator implementations of Cartesian product are below: